zwbetz-gh/zwbetz/content/blog/add-your-account-as-a-sudoer-on-mac/index.md

         sudo visudo -f /etc/sudoers.d/sudoers

-1. Press the `i` key for "insert" mode, then type the following line.
-If you don't know what `YOUR_ACCOUNT` is, you can find out by running `whoami`
+1. Press the `i` key for "insert" mode, then type the following line

         YOUR_ACCOUNT ALL=(ALL) ALL